Sp(2)-invariant expanders and shrinkers in Laplacian flow: Soliton end behaviours

 \section{Soliton end behaviours}

 In the next two sections we describe all possible end behaviours of non-steady~\Sp{2}-invariant solitons and explain what implications this has for the dimensions of the space of complete~\Sp{2}-invariant solitons on $\Lambda^2_- \Sph^4$.
-For both expanders and shrinkers we explain how to construct three different classes of end behaviours by recasting these problems as certain singular initial value problems.
+For both expanders and shrinkers we sketch how to construct three different classes of end behaviours by recasting these problems as certain singular initial value problems.
 Two types of end behaviour are common to both expanders and shrinkers; the other end behaviour is different for shrinkers and for expanders.

-The main result in this section, Theorem~\ref{thm:tri:expanders}, proves that for~\Sp{2}-invariant expanders the three claimed types of end behaviour exhaust all possible end behaviours.
+The main result in this section, Theorem~\ref{thm:tri:expanders}, proves that for~\Sp{2}-invariant expanders the three claimed types of end behaviour exhaust all possible end behaviours and thus establishes Theorem~\ref{mthm:both_tri} for ends of~\Sp{2}-invariant expanders.
 In Section~\ref{SS:su3} we will indicate what similarities and differences we expect for the possible end behaviours of~\sunitary{3}-invariant expanders.
-(The possible end behaviours of \sunitary{3}-invariant steady solitons were already completely described in \cite[Theorem F]{Haskins:Nordstrom:g2soliton1}.)
-In Section~\ref{sec:shrinker-tri} we will prove that for~\Sp{2}-invariant shrinkers the three claimed types of end behaviour exhaust all possible end behaviours.
+(The possible end behaviours of \sunitary{3}-invariant steady solitons were already completely described in \cite[Theorem~F]{Haskins:Nordstrom:g2soliton1}.)

+The proof of Theorem~\ref{mthm:both_tri} for~\Sp{2}-invariant shrinker ends is substantially more involved than our proof for expanders.
+However, in Section~\ref{ss:shrinker_fi_ends} we show that methods similar to those used in the expander case suffice to understand forward-incomplete shrinker ends.
+This will leave us free in Section~\ref{sec:shrinker-tri} to concentrate on the new ideas, including another reformulation of the shrinker ODEs, needed in the case of forward-complete shrinker ends to complete the proof of Theorem~\ref{mthm:both_tri} for shrinkers.